goatoush/inventor-pi/README.md

 ## 6. Piano

 ![Piano](images/Piano%20Circuit.jpg)

+We use the buttons to play different musical notes.
+We also learn how to draw shapes on the OLED screen to draw the notes on musical staff lines.
+Finally, we save the notes in a list along with their duration played.
+And when user input pauses, we replay the notes to create a fun musical instrument.

 Create a new file in Thonny, with file name piano.py.
 Copy and paste the code below into the file you created.